Sponsored by Allianz Travel Insurance

 You can join an oversized golf cart tour of the town to learn more about it.

-Stroll the live oak tree-lined streets as you explore ornate Victorian homes, historic buildings, and vibrant riverfront restaurants.
+Stroll the live oak tree-lined streets as you explore ornate Victorian homes, historic buildings, and vibrant riverfront dining options serving delicious seafood.

-You can also catch the ferry from Southport to Fort Fisher Recreation Area at the end of Kure Beach and Carolina Beach giving you a much faster access to Pleasure Island.
+You can also catch the ferry from Southport to Fort Fisher Recreation Area at the end of Kure Beach and Carolina Beach giving you faster beach access to Pleasure Island.